klonyyy/MCUViewer/README.md

 5. Try different trace prescallers that result in a trace speed lower than the max trace speed of your programmer (for example STLINK V2 can read trace up to 2Mhz, whereas ST-Link V3 is theoretically able to do 24Mhz).
 Example:
 - System Core Clock is 160 000 kHz (160 Mhz)
 - We're using ST-link V2 so the prescaler should be at least 160 Mhz / 2 Mhz = 80
+6. Configure "analog" channels types according to the type used in your code.
-6. Press the "STOPPED" button to start recording.
+7. Press the "STOPPED" button to start recording.

 FAQ and common issues:
 1. Problem: My trace doesn't look like it's supposed to and I get a lot of error frames